ardatan/graphql-tools/docs/source/errors.md

 description: Add better error logging to your GraphQL schema.
 ---

-GraphQL servers can be tricky to debug.
+Apollo Servers can be tricky to debug.
 The following functions can help find error faster in many cases.

 ## API